TanviVRajput/Air-Cargo-Analysis-SQL/README.md

 **g.
 Check if revenue has crossed 10000:**

-- Utilize the IF clause to determine if revenue has crossed 10000 in the ticket_details table.
+- Utilized the IF clause to determine if revenue has crossed 10000 in the ticket_details table.

 **h.
 Create and grant access to a new user:**